MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-deploy-test-content.md

 * **Application** - The hosted service or application that serves users.
 Based on Docker containers and npm built artifacts in HTML and JavaScript for the single-page application (SPA) UI.

 In many systems, there is an assumption that application updates will be more frequent than infrastructure updates.
 As a result, different update procedures are developed for each.
 With a public cloud infrastructure, changes can happen at a faster pace.
-The faster pace and rate of change within the Azure platform requires a different approach to updates.
 One deployment process for application updates and infrastructure updates was chosen.
+One approach ensures infrastructure and application updates are always in sync.
 This allows for:

 * **One consistent process** - Less chances for mistakes if infrastructure and application updates are mixed together in a release, intentionally or not.